jundalisay/superblist/content/en/material/principles/intro/chapter-01.md

 Earth (cube) | Pritvi | 金 solid metal | ![cube](/graphics/physics/cube.gif)

+## Superphysics Uses Layers Instead of Fields

+Physicists think in 'fields' as a consequence of Faraday assigning 'lines of force' to electromagnetic phenomena.

+But this is refuted by Descartes who wrote that circular motion is the default motion, as a consequence of having no void.
+This is also refuted by his description of quantum tunneling (in *The World*) where particles can cross over two spaces.

-We then unify all the understandings of the Romans, Greeks, Hindus, and Chinese under our 5-Layers model:
+This is why we use layers instead of fields.
+We then unify all the understandings of the Romans, Greeks, Hindus, and Chinese under our 5-Layer model:

 Name | Greek-Hindu-Chinese | Physics Force | Superphysics Force | Force Carrier | Pythagorean Note
 --- | --- | --- | --- | --- | --- | --- | --- | ---